Dr. Chris Sanders

 My current graduate seminars are: Sociology of Health & Illness; Global Public Health; Masculinities and Men's Health

 I'm a medical sociologist who specializes in the fields of public health and mental health.
-In my early career, I cut my teeth studying how the criminalization of HIV non-disclosure in Canada impacts public health HIV prevention policy and frontline practices--I'm passionate about this issue and consider it an ongoing labor of love.
+Early in my career, I cut my teeth studying how the criminalization of HIV non-disclosure in Canada impacts public health HIV prevention policy and frontline practices--I'm passionate about this issue and consider it an ongoing labor of love.
 Please contact me to learn more or if you are interested in collaboration.

 Most recently, I have begun studying the medicalization of autism.
 Currently, I am heading a project that investigates the social meanings and identities of people diagnosed with Asperger syndrome (SSHRC-funded).